 When HTS Systems changed the chemical composition of the plastics used in their patented hand truck systems, they were faced with the unexpected challenge of finding a threaded metal insert that would hold securely in the new plastic material.
-They called upon Yardley Products Corporation, a manufacturer of threaded metal insert fasteners, to deliver a solution to the loosening of inserts in their products’ electronics cover plates and solenoid actuators.
+They called upon Yardley Products LLC, a manufacturer of threaded metal insert fasteners, to deliver a solution to the loosening of inserts in their products’ electronics cover plates and solenoid actuators.

 “Our original rigid plastic was changed to a smoother, more flexible plastic,” said Carl Boettcher, CEO of HTS Systems, “so we lost grip power with our newer injection material and needed an insert with stronger hold to prevent them from turning from vibrations on the road.”